ava-labs/avalanche-docs/docs/quickstart/tools-list.md

 ## Subnet CLI

 Subnet CLI is command-line interface to manage Avalanche Subnets.
-It is intended for provisioning testnet or mainnet subnets in production and allows for the use of Ledger device to store the controlling keys to the subnet for increased operational security.
+It is intended for provisioning testnet or mainnet subnets in production and allows for the use of Ledger device to store the controlling keys to the Subnet for increased operational security.

 Github: [https://github.com/ava-labs/subnet-cli](https://github.com/ava-labs/subnet-cli)